FluxML/model-zoo/tutorials/transfer_learning/README.md

 device == gpu ? deval = Flux.CuIterator(deval) : nothing
 ```

-The `collate` is set to `true` in order for all of the images to be concatenated into a 4D Array, where the batch dimension is last.
+The `collate` option is set to `true` in order for all of the images to be concatenated into a 4D Array, where the batch dimension is last.
 Is set to false, it will return a vector of length `batchsize`, in which each element is a single 3D Array (width, height, channels).

 Setting `parallel` to `true` is an important performance enhancement as the GPU would otherwise spent significant time on idle waiting for the CPU data loading to complete.